-Choose a provider that connects to a variety of booking sites and global markets so you can reach travelers from around the world.
+Choose a provider that connects to various booking sites and global markets so you can reach travelers from around the world.
 Options should include big-name OTAs, niche OTAs, meta searches engine websites, and GDS (global distribution systems).
-Check if the provider charges any per-channel fees or added commissions as well.
+Check if the provider charges additional fees or commissions for connecting more channels.

 Look for simplicity, a product that’s user-friendly, intuitive, and meant for self-service.
 It’s about adding a tool you’ll be using consistently.
 Other useful advanced options include payment processing, multi-currency support, reporting, multiple users and user roles, etc.

-Your channel manager should also integrate with your other hotel management software, especially your property management system and hotel website direct bookings engine.
-This way, all of your hospitality management systems will be in sync and you can log into one system to manage them all, saving countless hours and avoiding manual errors.
+Your channel manager should also integrate with your other hotel management software, especially your property management system and direct bookings engine.
+This way, all of your hospitality management systems will be in sync, and you can log into one system to manage them all, saving countless hours and avoiding manual errors.

 Using a Channel Manager and a PMS is crucial for growing hospitality businesses.
 Continue reading to learn more.